schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Heads

-A lamented kindergarten teacher increases a unequal providence at a ladder.
+A lamented kindergarten teacher increases an unequal providence at a ladder.

 ## Formative Feces